mfikes/cljs-bean/doc/key-mapping.md

 ;; => {"a" 1, "b" 2, "c/d" 3, "e f" 4}
 ```

-In either of these modes, `bean` is meant to interoperate with JavaScript objects
+In either of these modes, `bean` and `->clj` are meant to interoperate with JavaScript objects
 via property names that will not be renamed by Google Closure Compiler.

 You can control the key to property name mapping by supplying both `:key->prop` and `:prop->key`.